CalthorpeAnalytics/UrbanFootprintCurriculum/ufintro.rst

 Discussion
 ++++++++++

 #.
 Following scenario creation, or iteratively throughout the process before selecting final versions of a scenario, the performance measures can be calculated.
 #.
-Currently many of these calculations need to be triggered from the command line.
-#.
 Some of them are relatively fast calculations returning results within seconds, others may take substantially longer depending on the area being calculated and the type of analysis.
 Transportation in particular can take a while to run.

 Transportation Engine